Debt Help: All Your Options Explained Credit Canada Debt Assistance

 And that’s not all.
-2-in-10 Canadians say they will need to liquidate assets to pay off debt, and almost two-thirds anticipate taking on new forms of debt.
-You can see more alarming stats in our recent Household Debt Survey, or read on to learn more about managing your debt, including Credit Canada’s debt help services.
+Two-in-ten Canadians say they will need to liquidate assets to pay off debt, and almost two-thirds anticipate taking on new forms of debt.
+You can see more alarming stats in our Household Debt Survey, or read on to learn more about managing your debt, including Credit Canada’s debt help services.

 Difficulty paying bills

 This is often where it all begins.
 Maintaining even minimum payments on monthly bills becomes difficult, and you start to miss payments, resulting in expensive overdraft fees.
-You might find that you’re robbing Peter to pay Paul, surviving by transferring balances to help with credit card debt, or taking out cash advances.
+You might find that you’re robbing Peter to pay Paul, surviving by transferring balances to manage credit card debt, or taking out cash advances.

 Stress, anxiety, and loss of sleep

 Debt can keep us up at night, making it difficult to focus during the day.
 Worse, it can lead to high blood pressure and strokes.
 In fact, the Heart and Stroke Foundation of Canada even recommends financial debt counselling if you’re feeling the pinch.